-SANTEE, CALIFORNIA- One of the things that we strive for at Carini Heating and Air Conditioning is to provide the latest in green technology, installation and service practices.
+SANTEE, CALIFORNIA- One of the things that we strive for at Carini Heating, Air and Plumbing is to provide the latest in green technology, installation and service practices.

 Recycling the metals from heating, ventilation and air conditioning units is one way we do that.

 “We haul away any scrap metal leftover from old heating and cooling units after a system installation or scraps from a heating or AC repair and recycle it responsibly,” says Gabriel Carini, who has more than a decade of experience in the industry.